jaca230/nalu_board_controller/README.md

 # Nalu Board Controller

-The **Nalu Board Controller** is a C++ library designed to interface with and control the Nalu Board hardware.
+The **Nalu Board Controller** is a C++ library designed to interface with and control the Nalu Board hardware using C++.
 This library includes utilities for board configuration, logging, and IP address management, providing a clean API to interact with the Nalu system.
+This is not a full controller, but may be expanded in the future.

 ## Features